yev-kanivets/codeforces_watcher/README.md

-# Codeforces Watcher
+# Codeforces WatchR

 ![](https://github.com/xorum-io/codeforces_watcher/blob/dev/Codeforces%20Watcher.png)

 [Codeforces](https://codeforces.com/) is one of the most popular platforms for competitive programming.
 Each month there are conducted dozens of contests with thousands of participants, including us.

-We decided to give back to this amazing community by creating **Codeforces Watcher** - nice and user-friendly Android application, which leverages Codeforces API to bring more competitive programming to Android devices.
-Codeforces Watcher allows:
+We decided to give back to this amazing community by creating **Codeforces WatchR** - nice and user-friendly Android application, which leverages Codeforces API to bring more competitive programming to Android devices.
+Codeforces WatchR allows:
 1. **Watch for activity** of any Codeforces user.
 2. **Sort users** by rating and last participation date.
 3. Shortlist **upcoming Codeforces contests**.